 Fellowship recipients pursue an individualized research program under the mentorship of one or more UK professors and actively participate in departmental and professional research related activities.
 Fellows play a lead role in designing, developing and implementing research programs that contribute to a department's overall graduate education and research mandates.

-Applicants must be U.S. citizens or permanent residents.
+Applicants must be eligible to compete for federally-funded postdoctoral grants.
+This includes the eligibility requirement that, by the time of award, the individual must be a citizen or a non-citizen national of the United States or have been lawfully admitted for permanent residence.
 Applicants must have completed the doctoral degree within the past two years or will complete the doctoral degree before the date of appointment.
 Preference will be given to applicants who do not have a prior or present postdoctoral appointment at UK.
 Applicants who received their PhD at UK must be affiliated with a research group other than the one in which they did their prior research.
 The goal is to broaden the research experience and training for the fellowship recipient.